 - Best manual wireless pump: Haakaa Silicone Breast Pump

 - Best closed-system wearable hands-free pump: Momcozy All-in-one Wearable Breast Pump

 - Most compatible with an insurance-covered pump: Spectra Baby CaraCups Wearable Milk Collection

 Whether you’re planning ahead for your back-to-work milk stash or already in the thick of pumping and thinking, “Who has time for this?!” juggling breastfeeding, pumping, and milk storage can be overwhelming.

 We’re here to help with some of the best time-savers on the market: hands-free breast pumps.

-If you choose to breastfeed, you’ll spend a LOT of time (as in, 6 to 8 hours per day during the first few months) nursing your baby.
+If you choose to breastfeed or chestfeed, you’ll spend a LOT of time (as in, 6 to 8 hours per day during the first few months) nursing your baby.
 If you’re pumping to boost your milk supply, or build up a stash for time away from baby, you’ll spend even more time.

-Sometimes the term “hands-free pump” can be misleading, as many manufacturers use the phrase to refer to pumps that are wireless (meaning they don’t have to be plugged in) and don’t use tubing.
+Sometimes the term “hands-free pump” can be misleading, as many manufacturers use the phrase to refer to pumps that are wireless, meaning they don’t have to be plugged in.
 A pump can be wireless, but not necessarily hands-free.

-A true hands-free option should be wearable under your clothing (which can come in really handy if you have to pump somewhere public, such as a plane, in your office, or on a Zoom call).
-They are usually much more portable and quicker to set up than typical breast pumps.
+A true hands-free option should not need to be held against the breast, and may even be wearable under your clothing (which can come in really handy if you have to pump somewhere public, such as on a plane, in your office, or on a Zoom call).
+They are often more portable and quicker to set up than typical breast pumps.

 - Discretion.
 If you want to be able to use your pump more discreetly at work or in public settings, a quiet motor may be high on your priority list.